randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 For better or worse, [English is the world's _lingua franca_](https://en.wikipedia.org/wiki/English_as_a_lingua_franca), particularly in business and technology.
 But English is not the world's most spoken _first_ language.
 By native-speaker population, [**Chinese** is the most widely spoken language globally](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers "List of languages by native speakers"), followed by **Spanish**, **English**, **Hindi**, **Arabic**, and **Portuguese**.
 The United States shares the world's top-three languages in reverse order: [English is the most widely-spoken language](https://en.wikipedia.org/wiki/Languages_of_the_United_States) at more than 200 million speakers.
 Spanish and Chinese are second- and third-place, respectively.

-It's tempting to imagine that internationalization is unnecessary for pure technology products intended for a technical audience.
-After all, they speak some form of standardized technical English, right?
-Actually, English may be merely a convention in tech circles.
-[Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
-Even within New York City, a greater share of educated tech workers were born outside of the US than within.
-Since the U.S. is an outlier, we already know that a probable majority of technology workers _within the United States_ prefer non-American formatting for dates & times, numbers, and measures.
-It's not difficult to see how they might also benefit from an availability of language alternatives.
+Language is just one reason to internationalize.
+Let's take a look at cultural expectations that may also affect acceptance.

 ## Culture

 Language is just one component of internationalization.
-Cultural expectations also impact UX; concerns like date and time, numbers, and systems of measure vary by region or individual preference.
+Cultural expectations play a roll:  concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 I18n addresses these challenges too.
 Thus, products with only one target language still benefit.

+## Silicon Valley Speak

+It's tempting to imagine that internationalization is unnecessary for software products intended for a technical audience.
+These users are proficient in some form of standardized technical English, right?

+[Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
+Even within New York City, a greater share of educated tech workers were born outside of the US than within.
+Since U.S. formatting conventions are unique, we already know that a probable majority of technology workers _within Silicon Valley_ prefer _non-U.S. formatting_ for dates & times, numbers, and measures.

+What about languages?
+[Silicon Valley is _majority multilingual_](https://siliconvalleyindicators.org/data/people/talent-flows-diversity/foreign-language/population-share-that-speaks-a-language-at-home-other-than-exclusively-english-table/), according to data collected from the U.S. Census and American Community Survey by Silicon Valley Institute for Regional Studies.
+In 2017, more than half of Silicon Valley households speaks another language at home other than English.
+That's a greater share than either California or the U.S.

 ## i18n